Julius Schmid (manufacturer): Career

+Personal life and legacy

-Julius Schmid moved to Los Angeles with his wife Elisabeth around 1930 and resided in Beverly Hills until he died but remained active in both his business ventures while his two sons, Carl and Julius [known as Junior], ran the day to day operations.
+Julius Schmid moved to Los Angeles with his wife Elisabeth around 1930 and resided in Beverly Hills until he died but remained active in both his business ventures while his two sons, Carl and Julius [known as Junior], ran the day-to-day operations.

 Julius died June 6, 1939, and was buried in Forest Lawn, Glendale California.
 After Julius’ death his two sons continued to run and expand the company worldwide.
 By 1950 the company was selling over half the condoms manufactured in America, and was expanding throughout Canada, and opening plants in Christchurch, New Zealand; Humacao, P.R.; and Anderson, S.C.

 In 1963 Julius Schmid Inc. was sold to LRC International, formerly the London Rubber Company International, and the name was changed to Schmid Laboratories Inc.